AnonymousPlanet/thgtoa/guide.md

 A typical case is an adversary using a man-in-the-middle[^45] attack or a falsified e-mail/call to ask your credential for a service.
 This can be your e-mail or your financial services for example.

-Such attacks can also be used to de-anonymize someone by tricking them into downloading malware.
+Such attacks can also be used to de-anonymize someone by tricking them into downloading malware or revealing personal information.

 Forensics:
 ----------